 Other Uses and Disclosures That Do Not Require Your Authorization

-Court Order.
-We may disclose your PHI if the court issues an appropriate order and follows required procedures.
+- Court Order.
+We may disclose your PHI if the court issues an appropriate order and follows the required procedures.

 Other uses and disclosures of your PHI will be made only with your written authorization.
 You may revoke this authorization at any time unless the program, or its staff, has taken action in reliance on the authorization of the use or disclosure you permitted.